V1n1v131r4/webdiscover/README.md

 # WebDiscover

-The purpose of this script is to automate the web enumeration process and search for exploits
+The purpose of this script is to automate the web enumeration process and search for exploits and vulns.

 Added Tools: